 Ingredients

-In order to make strawberry mochi, you’ll need glutinous rice flour and fresh strawberries.
+To make strawberry mochi, you’ll need glutinous rice flour and fresh strawberries.

 Fresh Strawberries